power-baseform/DSP-HUB/README.md

 # About

 The Power Digital Social Platform's HUB software is a backend management system for creating and managing content for one or several Power Water Communities DSPs.
 The HUB  allows authorized users (DSP admins) to configure a DSP's public website (the PUB) and mobile app (the MOB), manage their content, manage users, change their customization layers such as social participation, gamification, web layouts, and present engagement KPIs.
-Training videos on how to use the DSP-HUB are avaliable here: vimeo.com/channels/powertraining .
+Training videos on how to use the DSP-HUB are available here: vimeo.com/channels/powertraining .
 Repositories are equally available for the PUB and MOB.

 For details about the HUB software's specific design and implementation, please check the included documentation (pdf).